Jtoosh/chess/notes.md

 #### Critical Sections

 A critical section of code is a section that only one thread should be allowed to run at a time.
 Generally, race conditions appear because a critical section is not properly protected.
 This can be done by in Java adding the `synchronized` keyword in the method declaration, which will ensure that only one thread can run that section of code at a time.
-Synchronized code can cause deadlocks at times, which is when threads are waiting on each other and cannot proceed.
+Synchronized code can cause **deadlocks** at times, which is when threads are waiting on each other and cannot proceed.

+**Object-locking** is a way to prevent deadlocks.
+This is done by using the `synchronized` keyword on an object, which will lock that object and prevent other threads from accessing it until the lock is released.
+This can be done by using the `wait()` and `notify()` methods, which will allow threads to wait for a certain condition to be met before proceeding. ~CP

+#### Atomic Variables

+Atomic variables are variables that can be accessed and set in one CPU operation, instead of multiple.
+Getting and setting requiring multiple operations is what creates critical sections (if that code is running/runnable from multiple threads).
+With Atomic variables, since accessing and setting is done in one operation, there is no need for critical sections.

+Atomic variables are created using the classes in the `java.util.concurrent.atomic` package, such as `AtomicInteger`, `AtomicReference`, and others.
+View the Javadoc for more details on the classes and their useful methods.

+#### Race Conditions in Chess Project

+Although I don't explicitly use Thread objects in my code, the Spark library, and the Websocket library on the Client-side both use threads, which means that there _is_ potential race conditions.

+### Lecture: Command Line Builds

+When referring to "builds" and "building" software, it can generally refer to these steps:

+- Retrieving source code
+- Downloading/resolving dependencies
+- Compiling code
+- Compiling and running automated unit and integration tests
+- Verifying code quality and test coverage
+- Packaging compiled code into a distributable format
+- Installing/deploying the software

+These steps can be followed manually, but that can lead to errors, simply due to the amount of steps and the potential problems at each stage.
+Command line builds are a way to automate this process, using tools like Maven and Gradel in Java, and others in other languages, like npm for Javascript.
+Command line builds are generally preferred to manual builds.

+Things like GitHub actions are a form of continuous integration, where changes are built and tested on a git commit.
+Something like pre-commit, which we used in 236, is similar.
+There is also continuous deployment, which is taking continuous integration a step further, and automatically deploying the code to production after it is built and tested.

 ## Project Notes